WebAssembly/reference-types/document/core/exec/runtime.rst

 Table elements can be mutated through :ref:`table instructions <syntax-instr-table>`, the execution of an active :ref:`element segment <syntax-elem>`, or by external means provided by the :ref:`embedder <embedder>`.

-It is an invariant of the semantics that all table elements have a type :ref:`matching <match-reftype>` the element type of :math:`\tabletype`.
+It is an invariant of the semantics that all table elements have a type equal to the element type of :math:`\tabletype`.
 It also is an invariant that the length of the element vector never exceeds the maximum size of :math:`\tabletype`, if present.